Wrong-way driver critically injured after crashing into ambulance on Mass. Pike

 The trooper initially reversed direction and followed the vehicle on the eastbound side while signaling for the driver to stop but the driver refused, state police added.

-The trooper stopped pursuing the car under the orders of Troop H headquarters.
+The trooper ultimately stopped pursuing the car under the orders of Troop H headquarters.

 The car reportedly continued traveling for three more minutes with no troopers in pursuit.